emmt/OptimPackNextGen.jl/README.md

 Many inverse problems are solved by minimizing a cost function.  **TiPi** defines a common interface for the cost functions that can be used in that context.
-The are currently two kind of cost functions that can be used in
+There are currently two kinds of cost functions that can be used in
 TiPi:

 * **differentiable cost functions** for which the value of the cost